resun-c/django-auth0-engine/README.md

 ### HeaderAuthMiddleware

-This middleware is like `SessionAuthMiddleware`, but instead of using sessions, it authenticates users based on the Authorization header, making it suitable for API applications.
+To authenticate requests of your API, employ this middleware.
+It is like `SessionAuthMiddleware`, but instead of using sessions, it uses the Bearer token from the Authorization header for authentication.

 To use it, add this to your `MIDDLEWARE` list: